shabin5785/Golang_notes/Go_2.md

 For example, if the element typ e is numer ic, you mig ht have to distinguish bet ween a nonexistent element and an element that happens to have the value zero, using a test like this: age, ok := ages["bob"] if !ok { /* "bob" is not a key in this map; age == 0. */ }
+Subscripting a map in this context yields two values; the second is a boole an that rep orts whet her the element was present.
+The boole an var iable is often cal le d ok, especi ally if it is immediately used in an if condition